TestQuality Blog

 SessionNotFoundException

-This Exception will occur when driver is trying to perform operations on the Web Application after the Browser is closed.
+This Exception will occur when a driver is trying to perform operations on the Web Application after the Browser is closed.

 Click here to understand SessoinNotFoundException in a detailed and practical manner.